Raven Ridge Farm

 Secondary Contact: Nathan Christianson

-Internship informationGeneral Farm Description: Raven Ridge Farm is a small vegetable farm on 3 acres in Kalispell, MT dedicated to human and soil health.
+Internship informationGeneral Farm Description: Raven Ridge Farm is a small 1 acre market garden that sits on 3 acres in Kalispell, MT dedicated to human and soil health.
 The farm has become a successful business that is known in the community for providing vegetables that are beautiful, delicious, consistent, and of the highest quality that you can find.
-Our 1.5 acre garden produces food for 150 CSA families, one farmers market, and our driveway self serve farm stand.
+Our garden produces food for 150 CSA families, one farmers market, and our driveway self serve farm stand.

 CRAFT Member Farm?
 No